 Symptoms can range from mild to severe.
 Some children have no symptoms at all.
 If symptoms are present, they may include:

 Neurologic problems including trouble with balance, coordination, or memory

 Digestive problems including nausea, vomiting, constipation, diarrhea, or loss of appetite

 Your child will likely see a pediatric hematologist for diagnosis and treatment.
 This is a doctor who specializes in blood disorders (hematology).
-The doctor will examine your child and ask about your child’s symptoms, medications, diet, and health history.
+The doctor will examine your child and ask about your child’s symptoms, medicines, diet, and health history.
 Tests are also done.
-Most of the tests are performed by taking a blood sample from a vein in the arm or from a finger or heel.
+Most of the tests involve taking a blood sample from a vein in the arm or from a finger or heel.
 Tests may include:

-A blood smear to check the sizes and shapes of the blood cells.
-A drop of blood is examined under a microscope.
-A stain is used to make the blood cells easier to see.
+Blood smear.
+This checks the size and shape of blood cells.
+A drop of blood is looked at with a microscope.
+A stain is used to make parts of the blood cells easier to see.
 With megaloblastic anemia, both the RBCs and the WBCs are too large and may not have formed correctly.

-Other blood tests to check the levels of folate and vitamin B12 in the body.
+Other blood tests.
+These are done to check the levels of folate and vitamin B12 in the body.

 Treatment for megaloblastic anemia varies depending on the cause and severity of symptoms.
 The goal is to restore the amount of folate or vitamin B12 in the body to normal so the body can build healthy RBCs.
 Common treatments include: